Moving To Germany in 2023 [19-Step How-To English Guide]

 Germany is a very bureaucratic country, and they love their processes.
 Depending on your home country and the type of visa you are applying for, your waiting time can range between one to four months.

-Take into account that most airlines these days allow you to just travel with one checked bag that weighs up to 23 kgs.
-If you are planning on taking an additional bag, book it in advance.
 Unless you are moving to Germany with your entire family, we would advise against a relocation service and paying for expensive air freight.
 You will have less hassle by just traveling with a bag or two.

 You can make your arrival in Germany so much easier by having found a place to stay beforehand.
 And with a place to stay, I do not mean a hostel, hotel, or Airbnb, but a real apartment.

 This will allow you to register after your arrival (more below) and scout your new home to find out which neighborhood you want to settle in for good.
+After a few months, you can then start looking for a long-term apartment.

 In Germany, the registration process is called Anmeldung.
 This means that you present yourself to a government office and register your address.
 This will let them know that there is a new resident in the hood.